thrasher-corp/gocryptotrader/internal/exchange/websocket/README.md

-# GoCryptoTrader Exchange Stream Package
+# GoCryptoTrader Exchange Websocket Package

-This package is part of the GoCryptoTrader project and is responsible for handling exchange streaming data.
+This package is part of the GoCryptoTrader project and is responsible for handling exchange websocket data.

 ## Overview

-The `stream` package uses Gorilla Websocket and provides functionalities to connect to various cryptocurrency exchanges and handle real-time data streams.
+The `websocket` package provides methods to manage connections and subscriptions for exchange websockets.

 ## Features